Join me this time as I bring a beautiful Pioneer SA-8800 II integrated amplifier back to life!

 I’ve explained many times why recapping in a case like this is ineffective and a waste of time and money, and I don’t think I could have found a better example to prove my point.
 This unit needed four tiny new capacitors, yes, but recapping her would have basically solved nothing!
 She actually needed an almost complete small signal retransistoring, though!

 Why, you might ask?
 Great question.
-In a case like this, so many of the small signal transistors were 1) problematic types that people working professionally on hi-fi equipment will agree are problematic, and 2) tested OK under light loads, but performed terribly in circuit under normal load.
+In a case like this, so many of the small signal transistors are 1) problematic types that people working professionally on hi-fi equipment know are problematic, and 2) test OK under light loads, but perform terribly in circuit under normal loads and voltages.

 Repair